Professor Sheila Cunningham

 I have delivered talks to children in primary and secondary schools on psychology topics such as stereotyping, brain development and self-referencing.

-Our lab group runs CPD workshops for teachers aimed at increasing awareness of the application of self-processing biases in the classroom (see www.selflab.co.uk).
+Our lab group also runs CPD workshops for teachers aimed at increasing awareness of the application of self-processing biases in the classroom (see www.selflab.co.uk).
 I also deliver workshops on this topic to teachers via national CPD provider SSERC, and have published a number of related resources for teachers:

 • Cunningham, S. J. (2021).
 The importance of self-referencing as a learning technique.
 Futurum: A Science, Research and Tech Mag for the Next Generation, 11, 26-29. https://futurumcareers.com/Issue-11.pdf